 Some things you can do to help with the pain and healing process include:

 buying myself a push present pic.twitter.com/LmONcG9GHD— christine teigen (@chrissyteigen) April 20, 2016

-After your incision is healed, you still may have some longer term recovery.
-You just had a major pelvic floor injury, so some physical therapy may be needed to get you feeling back to normal.
-It should be routine for anyone with any tear or episiotomy to be evaluated by a pelvic floor physical therapist (it is standard in some parts of the world, like France).
-Tearing in general is shown to have a higher risk of pelvic organ prolapse, when your pelvic organs start to fall out.
-Some studies have shown that episiotomies and 3rd & 4th degree tears lead to a higher chance of fecal incontinence, when you have trouble holding in bowel movements.
+After your incision is healed, you still may have some longer-term recovery.
+Tearing may involve trauma to your pelvic floor, so some physical therapy may be needed to address symptoms like pain, discomfort, or leaking.
+It should be routine for anyone with an extensive tear or episiotomy to be evaluated by a pelvic floor physical therapist (it is standard in some parts of the world, like France).
+Tearing, in general, is shown to have a higher risk of pelvic organ prolapse, when your pelvic organs start to fall out of place.
+Some studies have shown that episiotomies and 3rd & 4th degree tears lead to a higher chance of fecal incontinence, which is when you have trouble holding in bowel movements.
 And episiotomies have been shown to be correlated with painful sex, especially in the early postpartum months.
 All of these issues can be treated by pelvic floor physical therapy.

 Whew, I know this one is intense, but there is some good news.
 The odds of tearing are higher for first-time moms, so if you’re planning to have another kiddo, your chance of tearing again goes down.
 But also, if this happened to you, you’re in good company, even if people don’t always talk about it.